LS4GAN/uvcgan4slats/README.md

 The training of the `G_ab` and `G_ba` mappings is performed in a fully unsupervised (unpaired) way.
-But, to facilitate the evaluation of the quality of domain translation, the `SLATS` dataset also contains explicit pairing between the events of the two domains.
+But, to facilitate the evaluation of the quality of translation, the `SLATS` dataset also contains explicit pairing between the events of the two domains.

 In this section, we describe how to download the SLATS dataset, and how to use `UVCGAN` to perform its domain translation.